ptplugins / filament-auto-filters

 Out of the box Filament renders filters as a dropdown attached to a small "Filter" button โ fine for one or two filters, cramped once a table has six or more.
 With auto-generated filters every column suddenly has a filter, so the dropdown stops scaling.

-The trait already renders form fields with inlineLabel() (label on the left of the input, single row per filter).
-Pair that with a slide-over panel on the Resource and you get a "Linear / Notion"-style filter sidebar โ same setup we ship with our live demo:
+By default the trait applies inlineLabel() to every form field it generates (label on the left of the input, single row per filter โ controlled by inline_labels in the config).
+That layout is tuned for a wide panel โ pair it with a slide-over on the Resource and you get a "Linear / Notion"-style filter sidebar like our live demo:

 use Filament\Tables\Table; public static function table(Table $table): Table { return $table ->columns([/* ... */]) ->filters(static::autoFilters($table)) ->filtersFormWidth('md') // sm | md | lg | xl ->filtersTriggerAction( fn ($action) => $action->slideOver(), // open on the right ); }